Jackson Gravitt

 Publications, Research, & Editing

 - “No Gloss: Franciscan Spirituals as Forefathers of Sola Scriptura.”
-Presbyterion Journal (forthcoming).
+Presbyterian 50.1 (2024): 99-110.

-- “Francis of Assisi: A Reputation Marred Beyond Recognition,” Eleutheria 7.2 (2023): 40-53
+- “Francis of Assisi: A Reputation Marred Beyond Recognition.”
+Eleutheria 7.2 (2023): 40-53.

 - “In Darkness, Light: Francis of Assisi, Proto-Reformer.”
 Ad Fontes Journal 6.3 (2022), 2-8.